Last Updated on April 2, 2022 by Grow with Bovees

 When sprayed, Dawn dish soap smothers the grubs until they die.
 The grubs once in contact with the soapy solution suffocate and die within a few minutes.

-Now wait for roughly an hour, dig up the treated area, check for grubs, and if you notice any, repeat the process.
+This homemade grub control soap requires a little time to take effect, so wait for roughly an hour, dig up the treated area, check for grubs, and if you notice any, repeat the process.

 Will Soapy Water Get Rid Of Lawn Fungus?